 This can be helpful for people who have poor eyesight or people who are deaf or hard of hearing.
 The Center channel speaker mount above the TV helps with balance and comfort when using a speaker device.

 The benefits of center channel speaker mount tilt are endless.
 Here are six of the most common reasons you might want to use it:

-- Improve Hearing: Center speaker shelf above TV can help improve the sound quality of your speaker devices by allowing them to be tilted towards the listener.
-This not only makes it easier for people to hear what is being said, but it also results in an improved balance and comfort.
+- Improve Hearing: Center speaker shelf above the TV can help improve the sound quality of your speaker devices by allowing them to be tilted toward the listener.
+This not only makes it easier for people to hear what is being said, but it also results in improved balance and comfort.

 - Improve Balance When Using a Speaker Device That Is Not Equal in Weight: If you are using a speaker device that is not equal in weight, this tilt can help improve the balance of the device and make it more comfortable for you to use.
 This is especially important if you have problems with balance when using other types of speakers, like portable audio players or headphones.

 - Greater Interaction: It is impossible to listen to one speaker simultaneously; you need two of them present for sound to work optimally.
 One of the best things about tilt is that it allows you to utilize an available third-speaker device so that other people can bring their ebb and flow into your event.
 Using this kind of technology, you open up your event with even more personal meaning and style.